Posted : 2 years, 5 months ago on 6 November 2011 09:26

 As well as creating a horizontal eponymy on my media player, the track names seem to perfectly match the mood of each song portrayed.
 Do, is by far the most energetic and proactive song on the album, followed up by Make, a tune that conjures visions of an immense construction project in the way that it layers up with continued vigour towards a brilliant finale.
 Say reminded me of a relationship-saving conversation you might have with your girlfriend, whereas Think is just a contemplative chillout fest.
 Initially I enjoyed the tracks in album order, with my most favourite first, but with every re-listen the others grow in stature and I think Make may just be the future contender for the 'finest on the album' award.
 There is still a long way to go before I can say I prefer this over their last album, but with a few more listens who knows?

 Do Make Say Think have now release 7 full length albums and they're by far the most consistently excellent band on my media player.
-They top my last.fm listening charts and have done for roughly the last four years.
+They top my [Link removed - login to see]">last.fm listening charts and have done for roughly the last four years.
 You, You're a History in Rust is well worth checking out if you feel the sudden urge to get into the band, but every album contains awe inspiring songs that usually make me wonder why other musicians even bother.
 As a final note I'll add that if you ever get the opportunity to see this band live, embrace it with both hands, because it's a life affirming experience.

 0 comments, Reply to this entry